im-iron-man/algorithm/2 sorting and order statistics/README.md

   template <typename T, int N> T select(T (&a)[N], int index) template <typename T, int N> T selectMD(T (&a)[N], int index)
 ```

+## TODO

+- fill in the blank in summary
+- write code for chapter 8
+- visualize the process of program